This page gives a very general overview of how Discord works, and how the WisCon Discord server in particular will be organized.

-- Panels, Readings, and Academic: Each panel has a dedicated channel for discussion during and after its slot, organized by day.
+- Panels and Workshops: Each panel has a dedicated channel for discussion during and after its slot, organized by day.
 You can use these channels for discussion, during and after the panels.

 - Safer Spaces: The safer spaces have channels in this section.
 To gain access to these channels, visit #requesting-access-to-safer-spaces in the Information section.

-- Birds of a Feather: Want to talk about something a bit more focused than #lobby-con?
-The channels in this section are for more focused discussion; we’ve pre-created some very general topics, but you can create new ones on as specific a topic as you want!
+- Birds of a Feather (BOAF): The channels in this section are for more focused discussion; we’ve pre-created some very general topics, but you can suggest new ones on any topic you want!
 To create a new channel, message someone with the @concom role.

 Links to Zoom meetings and YouTube streams will be posted in #links-to-streams.
 They will also be sent out to registered members by email.

 Channels on the WisCon Discord are text-only; you cannot request that a new voice channel be created.

 Some channels, including #lobby-con, have slowmode enabled.
 This means that you can only post once per a certain time interval—we’ve done this to try to ensure that everyone gets an equal chance to post.